FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/5_connect_three_or_more_process_steps.md

 )
 ```
 ## Fill Blender Process Chain
 Now the definition of the functions that fill the process chains are shown.
+The function is located in the blending_process_chain.py module.

 ### Pass Process Chain, Commodity and Process Step Name
 First the process chain instance and the commodities, source and storage which are shared among process chains are passed to the fill function.